 Patient information sheet

-We studied biopsies taken during colonoscopy from patients with quiescent UC with endoscopical MH (Mayo score ≤ 1).
+Biopsies were taken during colonoscopy from patients with quiescent UC with endoscopical MH (Mayo score ≤ 1).
 All biopsies were reassessed by three blinded pathologists using the Gupta, Riley and Geboes histology scoring systems, and a global visual evaluation (GVE).

 Primary outcome measures